 What do Arctic foxes look like?

 Arctic foxes have a typical fox-like face with a narrow snout, rounded ears, and a long, fluffy tail.
 In the winter, their coats are either pure white or bluish-grey and incredibly long and thick.
-In the summer, they shed their long coat and change color so they can camouflage with the earthier colors of their summer surroundings.
+In the summer, they shed their long coat and change colour so they can camouflage with the earthier colours of their summer surroundings.

 How much does an Arctic fox weigh?

-Arctic foxes are one of the smallest species of fox, with a body length of just 45-67 centimeters and a tail that grows up to 35 centimeters long.
+Arctic foxes are one of the smallest species of fox, with a body length of just 45-67 centimetres and a tail that grows up to 35 centimetres long.
 The smallest individuals weigh in at just three kilograms and the largest only reach just under eight kilograms.
 These small bodies help to keep the cold at bay by providing less surface area.

-Yes, Arctic foxes change color and are not always the pure white you might expect.
+Yes, Arctic foxes change colour and are not always the pure white you might expect.
 A fox’s white coat is its winter coat—this is when its fur is at its thickest and the fox’s environment is snow-covered.
-When the snow melts and the weather gets warmer, the fox sheds its long white coat and ends up with shorter fur that varies in color.
+When the snow melts and the weather gets warmer, the fox sheds its long white coat and ends up with shorter fur that varies in colour.

 Some are multiple shades of grey, while others are brown with a bluish hue.
 Just as the white coat keeps them camouflaged in the snow, their summer coat is adapted to keep them hidden in shrubs and grasses.

 Arctic foxes hunt a small rodent called a lemming as their main source of food.
 The lemming plays such a large part in their diet that the fox population fluctuates in tandem with lemming numbers.
 When an Arctic fox is struggling to find its next lemming, it will resort to other food sources like insects, berries, or even the droppings of other animals.